How do I apply for Financial Aid?

 Do I have to complete a separate application for the summer?

+No. Students are encouraged but not required to submit a Summer Financial Aid Application.
+Students who wish to request a loan would need to complete a Summer Loan Request Form.
 The summer application should be available in early March each year.
-It will be posted on the financial aid website and available in Student Success Centers.
+It will be posted on the financial aid website and available in The Office of Financial Aid.

 How do I apply for student loans?